Gizra/og/README.txt

   associated with it.
 - GROUP CONTENT: Content such as nodes or users, which are associated with a group.
-- GROUP ADMIN: Is a privileged user with permission allowing it to administer particular activities within a group.
+- GROUP ADMIN: Is a privileged user with permission to administer particular activities within a group.
 - SITE ADMIN: Compared to group admin, a site admin is granted access to all groups operating within a site.
 The site admin can specify the permissions group admins are granted in order to control their group related activities,